csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - Organizations are using these increasingly large volumes of data—such as data about what items people buy, what Web links users click on, and when people make telephone calls—to plan their activities and pricing.
 Queries used for such purposes are called **decision-support queries**, and the data requirements for such queries may run into terabytes.
 Single-processor sys- tems are not capable of handling such large volumes of data at the required rates.

-- The set-oriented nature of database queries naturally lends itself to paral- lelization.
+- The set-oriented nature of database queries naturally lends itself to parallelization.
 A number of commercial and research systems have demonstrated the power and scalability of parallel query processing.

-- As microprocessors have become cheap, parallel machines have become com- mon and relatively inexpensive.
+- As microprocessors have become cheap, parallel machines have become common and relatively inexpensive.

-- Individual processors have themselves become parallel machines using mul- ticore architectures.
+- Individual processors have themselves become parallel machines using multicore architectures.

 As we discussed in Chapter 17, parallelism is used to provide speedup, where queries are executed faster because more resources, such as processors and disks, are provided.
 Parallelism is also used to provide scaleup, where increasing work- loads are handled without increased response time, via an increase in the degree of parallelism.

-We outlined in Chapter 17 the different architectures for parallel database systems: shared-memory, shared-disk, shared-nothing, and hierarchical architec- tures.
-Briefly, in shared-memory architectures, all processors share a common memory and disks; in shared-disk architectures, processors have independent memories, but share disks; in shared-nothing architectures, processors share nei- ther memory nor disks; and hierarchical architectures have nodes that share neither memory nor disks with each other, but internally each node has a shared- memory or a shared-disk architecture.
+We outlined in Chapter 17 the different architectures for parallel database systems: shared-memory, shared-disk, shared-nothing, and hierarchical architectures.
+Briefly, in shared-memory architectures, all processors share a common memory and disks; in shared-disk architectures, processors have independent memories, but share disks; in shared-nothing architectures, processors share neither memory nor disks; and hierarchical architectures have nodes that share neither memory nor disks with each other, but internally each node has a shared- memory or a shared-disk architecture.

 ## 18.2 I/O Parallelism